-PEO Worldwide immediately began working with the client to understand the exacting requirements of the employees.
-The benefits piece required significant work.
-Each territory had its own commission scheme, healthcare benefits, some had additional local benefits like food vouchers.
-There was no standardisation across the territories.
+PEO Worldwide immediately began working with the client to understand the requirements for transferring their employees through a PEO Model.
+The PEO Benefits administration piece required significant work as each territory had its own commission scheme, healthcare benefits plus some had additional local benefits, like food vouchers.
 Add to that extensive international travel and a global health care policy, it’s easy to see why the client chose PEO Worldwide to deliver.

-The onboarding and transfer of all the consultants from signing of the agreement to the first day of official work under the employees ‘New Employer’ was completed in 6 weeks.
+The onboarding and transfer of all the employees from signing of the agreement, to the first day of official work under the employees ‘New Employer’ was completed in 6 weeks.

 The Client has since commented: -